Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents

 \subsection{Experiment Setup}

-\textbf{Benchmarks and Metrics.} We consider six representative environments: LibreOffice Impress, LibreOffice Writer, and LibreOffice Calc from OfficeWorld~\citep{lai2025computerrl} and OSWorld~\citep{xie2024osworld} for office productivity tools (we will use Impress, Writer, Calc as the names of the three environments for simplicity); Thunderbird from OSWorld for email management; and Celestia and KAlgebra from ScienceBoard~\citep{sun2025scienceboardevaluatingmultimodalautonomous} as specialized scientific software.
+\textbf{Benchmarks and Metrics.} We consider six representative environments: LibreOffice Impress, LibreOffice Writer, and LibreOffice Calc from OfficeWorld~\citep{lai2025computerrl} and OSWorld~\citep{xie2024osworld} for office productivity tools (we refer to them as Impress, Writer, and Calc for simplicity); Thunderbird from OSWorld for email management; and Celestia and KAlgebra from ScienceBoard~\citep{sun2025scienceboardevaluatingmultimodalautonomous} as specialized scientific software.
 Office tools represent some of the most commonly used software, where users expect agents to adapt effectively to support everyday productivity tasks.
 Thunderbird, while also a real-world email client, is less prevalent in pretraining data and thus presents a less familiar environment.
 In contrast, Celestia and KAlgebra are professional scientific applications for astronomical visualization and symbolic mathematics, which are niche and serve as testbeds for continual learning and adaptation to new environments.
-For evaluation, we adopt the corresponding tasks from OSWorld~\citep{xie2024osworld}, OfficeWorld~\citep{lai2025computerrl}, and ScienceBoard~\citep{sun2025scienceboardevaluatingmultimodalautonomous}, and measure performance by success rates under each benchmark’s rule-based evaluation protocol.
+For evaluation, we use tasks from OSWorld, OfficeWorld, and ScienceBoard, and report success rates based on each benchmark’s rule-based protocol.
 Table~\ref{tab:task_statistics} in Appendix~\ref{appendix:experimental_details} presents the task statistics for each environment.
-To mitigate the effects of network instability, environmental variability and inference randomness, we report the mean and standard deviation over three runs\footnote{Three evaluation runs already require 60 agent evaluations (1–2 hours each).}.

-To evaluate our automatic evaluator, we collect 1,444 publicly released trajectories from OSWorld generated by Claude-Sonnet-4, Claude-Sonnet-4.5, O3, and OpenCUA-7B agents~\citep{xie2024osworld}.
-We report precision, recall, and agreement between \CUAJudge{} and the OSWorld rule-based evaluator.
-To further evaluate the reliability of \CUAJudge{} during RL training, we sample 288 trajectories across six environments from different iterations and compute precision, recall and agreement with human judgments.
+To mitigate the effects of network instability, environmental variability and inference randomness, we report the average performance over three runs.
+To evaluate our automatic evaluator, we use 1,444 OSWorld trajectories generated by Claude-Sonnet-4, Claude-Sonnet-4.5, O3, and OpenCUA-7B, and report precision, recall, and agreement with the rule-based evaluator.
+To assess reliability during RL training, we further sample 288 trajectories across six environments and compute the same metrics against human judgments.